 Weatherbury Farm Grain Tracker

-From Planting to Harvest, Appalachian Hard White Winter Wheat (Whole & Sifted Flour) in the field:
+From Planting to Harvest, Appalachian Hard White Winter Wheat (Whole & Sifted Flour and Wheat Berries*) in the field:

 After the fields are plowed and harrowed (harrowing smooths the field after plowing), the Appalachian Wheat is planted.